jails-org/Jails/documentation/docs/app.md

 });
 ```

+## .watch
+    .watch function( String:selector, String:event, Function:method );

+Delegates a event to the container class.
+You don't have to append events again when child nodes are refreshed.

 ## .x
     .x function( selector) : Function( String method, arguments... );
 This method is called the EXecuter, used when you want to execute some method of other higher class